Fencing Forward Research Initiative Survey

 Please Share:

 At Fencing Forward, we believe fencing is more than a sport.
-It is a tool for cognitive and emotional development.
+It is a tool for cognitive, emotional, social, and character development.
 As a youth-led 501(c)(3), our mission is to use fencing’s unique demands for strategy, focus, and discipline to help underserved youth build critical thinking, emotional regulation, and resilience.
-But to fulfill that mission, we first have to confront a hard reality: fencing is expensive, and the data to prove it simply doesn’t exist yet.
+But to fulfill that mission, we first have to confront a hard reality: fencing is expensive, but the full extent of that cost burden is unknown — and the data to prove its developmental impact on young people simply doesn’t exist yet.

 The research gap